fbirk/AthenaNotes/README.md

 ## 🛠️ Usage

+- **Storage**: Upon startup, select the folder on your local file system to store all application data (notes, todos, etc.)
 - **Create Notes**: Click the + button in Notes.
 Write in Markdown, link to other notes, and assign to projects.
 - **Add Snippets**: Go to Snippets, click + New Snippet, fill in details (usage/module/language optional).
 - **Track Todos**: Open the Todos panel, add tasks, set priorities and deadlines.